The Team

 EucXylo Support Staff

-Dr. Leandra Moller-Hanekom (Technical Officer)
+Dr Leandra Moller (Technical Officer)

 Leandra is responsible for managing the two laboratories (the “wet” lab and the microscopy/microtomy centre) at the Paul Sauer building used by students/researchers working as part of EucXylo.
 She has over nine years of laboratory-based research experience.
 She has worked with a variety of techniques and technologies, including a variety of microscopes and gas/liquid chromatography.
 She will also work closely with students doing experimental work in the nursery complex, and at the experimental farm/other glasshouse facilities.

-Mr. Anton Kunneke (Senior Technical Officer)
+Mr Anton Kunneke (Senior Technical Officer)

-Anton, who works with several staff throughout the Department, provides strong technical support in all areas of “forest informatics”.
+Anton provides strong technical support in all areas of “forest informatics”.
 He is also experienced in the setting up, use and maintenance of a wide variety of equipment and technologies.
 He is in the process of developing a new, low-cost and easy to use dendrometer and sap flow system.
 He has a particular interest in remote sensing technologies, including drone-based sensing and terrestrial LiDAR.

-Mrs. Liesel Strauss (Project Administrator)
+Mrs Liesel Strauss (Project Administrator)

 Liesel joined the team in May 2021 as a Project Administrator.
 She obtained a B.Com(Acc) degree at the University of the Western Cape, and has worked in the Higher Education environment for 15 years at all the universities in the Western Cape.
-Liesel provides essential support in all matters, including tasks like bursary payments, filing of documents and doing orders for students and staff.

-Doctoral Students
+Ph.D.
+Students

-Ms. Gugu Gama
+Ms Gugu Gama (Ph.D. candidate)

 Learn more about Gugu’s work here.

-Mr. Mpilo Khumalo
+Mr Mpilo Khumalo (Ph.D. candidate)

 Learn more about Mpilo’s work here.

-Mpilo grew up in Bergville, a small town in the beautiful valleys of the Drakensberg mountains in KwaZulu-Natal.
+Mpilo Khumalo grew up in Bergville, a small town in the beautiful valleys of the Drakensberg mountains in KwaZulu Natal.
 He obtained his B.Sc. in Biological Sciences, B.Sc.
 (Hons) in Ecology and Environmental Sciences, and M.Sc. in Ecosystems Ecology from the University of the Witwatersrand.
-His M.Sc. research focused on Wood respiration in southern African savanna ecosystems supervised by the distinguished Prof. Bob Scholes and under the mentorship of Prof. Sally Archibald.
+His M.Sc. research focused on Wood respiration in southern African savanna ecosystems supervised by the distinguished Professor Bob Scholes and under the mentorship of Professor Sally Archibald.
 His research expertise ranges from plant physiology to modelling various ecophysiological processes from tissues to ecosystem level.
 He has joined Stellenbosch University as a Ph.D. candidate under the EucXylo research group at the Department of Forest and Wood Science.
 His Ph.D. research will relate xylogenesis (wood formation) in several Eucalyptus varieties to various ecophysiological and biogeochemical processes, for example, evapotranspiration, sap flow, carbon fluxes (namely photosynthesis, sequestration and respiration), and plant resource allocation, all which are mainly driven by changes in climate and environmental conditions.

-Mr. Brian Mandigora
+Mr Brian Mandigora (Ph.D. candidate)

 Learn more about Brian’s work here.

 Empirical growth models are important forest management and planning tools.
 However, in light of the more frequent extreme climate events like floods and droughts experienced over the past few decades, it has become more difficult to accurately forecast forest growth and yield.
 Past rotations no longer accurately explain future rotations in commercial plantations.
 Furthermore, current models do not explain how wood properties; which are highly commercially significant; respond to daily climatic events like rainfall.
-Brian, who is co-supervised by Prof. Ben Du Toit, is seeking in his Ph.D. to develop cutting-edge models for growth, yield and wood properties at appropriate spatial and temporal scales in the KwaZulu-Natal region of South Africa.
+Brian, who is co-supervised by Prof Ben Du Toit, is seeking in his Ph.D. to develop cutting-edge models for growth, yield and wood properties at appropriate spatial and temporal scales in the KwaZulu-Natal region of South Africa.
 He will make use of data from two collaborating forest companies, Mondi and SAPPI from research plots to build and validate the models.
 Brian is originally from Zimbabwe, where he obtained his bachelor’s degree.
-He subsequently undertook an M.Sc. degree from Stellenbosch University, before beginning his Ph.D. in 2018.
+He subsequently undertook an M.Sc. degree from Stellenbosch, before beginning his Ph.D. in 2018.
 His interests lie in the development and application of models to manage challenges, as well as to exploit opportunities, that climate change and climate variation present in agriculture, particularly forestry.

-Masters Students
+M.Sc.
+Students

-Ms. Yenziwe Mbuyisa (M.Sc. candidate)
+Ms Yenziwe Mbuyisa

 Learn more about Yenziwe’s work here.

-Ms. Jenna Roseveare
+Ms Jenna Roseveare

-Jenna grew up in a small town in the Western Cape, called Bonnievale.
+Jenna Roseveare grew up in a small town in the Western Cape, called Bonnievale.
 She has recently moved to Hermanus.
 She studied B.Sc.
 Forestry and Wood Science at Stellenbosch University and obtained her degree in 2021.
 She is currently the first student from the Forestry and Wood Science department to enrol in the Sustainable Agriculture Master’s Program at Stellenbosch University.
 Her passion for agroforestry has grown tremendously over the years, which led her to her current research project.
-She is studying the effect of growing lucerne (Medicago sativa) in Eucalyptus plantations in order to improve soil conditions.
+She is studying the effect of growing lucerne (Medicago sativa) in Eucalypt plantations in order to improve soil conditions.
 Prof. Dave Drew will be her supervisor, together with Dr. Ethel Phiri from the Agronomy department.
-She is very excited to join the EucXylo team and to be collaborating with the Forestry and Wood science department while completing her master’s degree in sustainable agriculture.
+She is very excited to join the EucXylo team and to be collaborating with the Forestry and Wood science department while completing her master’s degree in Sustainable Agriculture.

-Mr. Matthew van Eyssen (M.Sc. candidate)
+Mr Matthew van Eyssen (M.Sc. candidate)

 Learn more about Matthew’s work here.